NLeSC/noodles/doc/source/boil_tutorial.rst

         return config['target']

 In this case the function takes a list of object file names and the same configuration object that we saw before.
 Again, this function returns the name of the target executable file.
-The caller of this function already knows the name of the target file, but we need it to track dependencies.
+The caller of this function already knows the name of the target file, but we need it to track dependencies between function calls.

 Since both the :py:func:`link` and the :py:func:`compile_source` functions do actual work that we'd like to see being done in a concurrent environment, they need to be decorated with the :py:func:`schedule` decorator.